andres2901/graph_structure/README.md

 # Graph Structure

-Package focused on reading and analyzing graphs structures.
+Package focused on reading and analyzing graphs structures based on NetworkX functions.
 It will perform a structural analysis on an undirected graph and their attribute-defined subgraphs.
 By providing an edge list and node attributes, it will automate the extraction of the following metrics of the graph and attribute-based subgraph:

 - Number of nodes.
 - Number of edges.